vjy02/culinary-ai-v2.0/README.md

 - run `npm run dev`

 ## Approach
-I wanted to integrate the new Chat-GPT3 API while also learning TailWindCSS for the first time.
+I wanted to integrate the power of AI endpoints to facilitate those who do not know what to do with scattered ingredients in theri fridges.
 I knew recipe makers already exist, but none use the power of AI to make tailored suggestions towards the user.
 I hope to add more "options" for the user to select in the future (e.g. themed based recipes) alongside implementing a backend for users to save some of their favorite recipes.